7 must-see sights of the Walk of Peace hiking route

 Prepare for an unforgettable hiking adventure

 The Walk of Peace hiking trail is perfect for the end of summer, autumn or spring hiking trip when the trails are empty and the temperature is more suitable.
-You can embark on this adventure on your own or with an organized self-guided or guided hiking tour.
+You can embark on this adventure with an organized self-guided, guided or tailor-made hiking tour.

 Why an organized hiking tour?